symfony/symfony-docs/doctrine.rst

         ]);
     }

-Using doctrine to edit an existing product consists of three steps:
+Using Doctrine to edit an existing product consists of three steps:

 #. fetching the object from Doctrine;
 #. modifying the object;